ewoodhead/npa-hierarchy/README.md

  (*imise POLYNOMIAL)
  (subject-to CONSTRAINTS...)
  (where LOCAL-VARIABLE-BINDINGS...)
- (level LEVEL))
+ (level LEVEL)
+ (name NAME))
 ```
-Each of the forms should be surrounded with parentheses, as shown.
+Each of the forms should be surrounded with parentheses, as shown, and they
+can appear in any order.
+The `*imise` and `level` forms are required.
 The
-`*imise` and `level` forms are required.
-The other two are optional.
-An
-example using all of them is
+other three are optional.
+An example using all of them is
 ```
 (solve-problem
  (maximise A1/1)